AllerLydia/Deep-reinforcement-learning-projects/Collaboration and Competition/Report.md

 - **Fixed targets**: two - one for actor, one for critic;
 - **Soft Updates**: In DDPG, a soft update method is used to update the weight instead of DQN where all the weights from the local networks after a certain number of epochs;
 - **Experience Replay**: Introduced to stabilize training.
+- **ReplayBuffer**: I kept reply buffer from project 2 in MADDPQ as well, the agents share the same replay buffer experience.
+- **Noise**:  lets agents task much more rapidly than with other approaches.
+- **Actor/Critic**:  Each actor has ite own input and output, the critic takes in states and actions from all actor, therefore information are shared between the agents.

 ### Hyperparameters
-The hyperparameters are picked based on project 2 as well as the article I found from Medium: https://medium.com/@amitpatel.gt/maddpg-91caa221d75e
+The hyperparameters are picked based on project 2 as well as the article I found from Medium: https://medium.com/@amitpatel.gt/maddpg-91caa221d75e, also some testing and experiments by myself.

 | Hyperparameter                      | Value |